Plumbing and Electrical Safety: Why Proper Grounding is Absolutely Crucial for Your Residential Systems

 What is plumbing grounding?

-The process of plumbing grounding consists that connects metal pipes and other components of the pipe system of plumbing to an electrode in the ground, providing an electrical path to follow in the event of a fault or surge.
+Plumbing grounding is the process that connects metal pipes as well as other components of a plumbing system to an electrode in the ground, thus providing an electrical path to flow through in the event of a fault or surge.

 Why is plumbing grounding important?